import numpy as np

 """

-Reconstruct full state.
+Reconstruct full state from inputs.

 Parameters